Kedar-Kamalraj/Personal_Portfolio_website/Website_html_ReadMe.txt

 Another tag with similar settings and attribute are created for experience and education with id='experience' and id='education' respectively
 These id's are passed as parameter to the opentab function

-Another div tag with id as
+Another div tag with id as services for the services section Inside that a class named "container" is created so as to access the css